jppotess/shopify-language-ai-translate/README.md

 Tool to localize content in a Shopify store.
 The default language auto translators seem to miss a good amount.

-This tool simply runs translation requests to OPEN AI APIs on an exported Shopify Language CSV and gives back a CSV with translations.
+This tool simply runs translation requests to OpenAI APIs on an exported Shopify Language CSV and gives back a CSV with translations.

 1. Export languages from Shopify
 2. Filter based on your criteria, example: